kfollmer24/kfollmer24.github.io/index.md

 ## <span style ="color:gray">**Get your forms turned in**</span>

-* After the break, Girls practices will be every Monday/Thursday with optional open gym time on Friday.
-Exception: the first Friday after break will be a full practice.
+* After the break, Girls practices will be every Monday/Thursday with optional open gym time on Friday. **Exception: When there is no practice on Monday due to no school, we will have a regular practice on Friday**
 * Boys Practices will be every Tue/Wed with optional open gym time on Friday
 * **[Eligibility Requirements](https://washingtonms.seattleschools.org/student_activities/athletics)**
     1. Completed Athletic Registration Form